-Kim is a third year PhD student at the Centre for Gender Studies at SOAS, University of London.
+Kim is a fourth year PhD student at the Centre for Gender Studies at SOAS, University of London.
 She holds a BA in Modern History and Politics (London), a MSc in Politics and Government in the European Union (LSE) and a M.Phil. in Modern Middle Eastern Studies (Oxford).
 She currently works as teaching assistant for the History Department of Royal Holloway, University of London and conference administrator at the Centre for Gender Studies, SOAS.